-In view of these advances, the aim of this study is to investigate the influences of nano-ZrO2 on workability and compressive strength of binary blended concrete.
-ZrO2 reacts with calcium hydroxide produced from the hydration of calcium zirconias.
+In view of these advances, the aim of this study is to investigate the influences of nano-SiO $2$ on workability and compressive strength of binary blended concrete.
+The major constituent of a pozzolan is the silica that can be amorphous or glassy.
+This component reacts with calcium hydroxide produced from the hydration of calcium silicates.
 The rate of the pozzolanic reaction is proportional to the amount of surface area available for reaction.
-Therefore, it is possible to add nano-ZrO $2$ of a high purity (99.9%) and a high Blaine fineness value (60 m $^2$ /g) in order to improve the characteristics of cement mortars [5].
+Therefore, it is possible to add nano-SiO $2$ of a high purity (99.9%) and a high Blaine fineness value (60 m 2 /g) in order to improve the characteristics of cement mortars [5].
 In this study an attempt has been made to prove that using new materials, it is possible to obtain HPC or HSC with slight increase in cost.